vcaldo/discord-bellboy-bot/README.md

 - Logs when users join or leave the Discord server
 - Logs when users join, leave, or move between voice channels
 - **Automatically joins the busiest voice channel** when voice activity changes
+- **Automatically leaves empty voice channels** when no users remain
 - Configurable through environment variables or `.env` file
 - Supports monitoring specific guilds or all guilds
 - Structured logging with file and console output